oban-bg/oban_web/guides/introduction/installation.md

 * Configure the dashboard connection or mount additional dashboards with the `Oban.Web.Router`

-* Configure dashboard behavior with access controls, query limits, and formtting with `Oban.Web.Resolver`
+* Configure dashboard behavior with access controls, query limits, and formatting with `Oban.Web.Resolver`

 * Attach logging and hook into telemetry events with `Oban.Web.Telemetry`